 Under Florida law, a buyer doesn't need a lawyer to complete a real estate transaction.
 However, retaining an attorney at the beginning of the process often prevents a buyer from taking legal action after the deal is done.
 Buying a home, land, or commercial real estate is a complex process that can take weeks or even months to complete.
 At each stage, there might be setbacks, negotiations, and compromises—and if so, each one can greatly devalue the property you have selected.

 The cost of a hiring a real estate attorney varies.
-At DeLoach and Hofstra, our real estate attorneys perform an initial consultation and quote a fee based on the details and complexity of the case.
+At DeLoach, Hofstra & Cavonis, P.A, our real estate attorneys perform an initial consultation and quote a fee based on the details and complexity of the case.
 If you choose to work with us, we provide a retainer agreement outlining our duties, costs, and responsibilities, and we take a retainer for one-half of the quoted fee.
 Depending on the price of your investment, a good attorney can easily cost a fraction of the expenses saved by avoiding the pitfalls in the real estate buying process.

 Why Is it Worth the Cost to Hire a Florida Real Estate Attorney?